 - 1. Predict aspects of Quantum Chemistry - 2.
 Summarize various concepts of thermodynamics and phase rule. - 3.
 Assess the kinetics of various chemical reactions.

-1. Quantum Chemistry :
+1. Quantum Chemistry

-Schrodinger equation to some model systems viz., harmonic oscillator, the rigid rotor, the hydrogen atom.
-Applications of variation method and perturbation theory to the Helium atom.
+Schrodinger equation to some model systems viz., harmonic oscillator, the rigid rotor, the hydrogen atom, Applications of variation method to the Helium atom.

 2. Molecular Orbital Theory